Ask anyone, “what is the most important thing(s) in life” and they will all inevitably reply with something along the lines of “family and friends.”

 I miss my friends but not the place I collected them.
 It’s a bizarre feeling to come to terms with.
 How can one separate the place from the people?
 Don’t the people make the place?
 How can I separate from the place that shaped my young adulthood?

 I don’t doubt that I’ll return to New York someday.
 However, right now, it’s passing through some serious growing pains and fortunately, I’m not its legal guardian.
 When I weighed the pros and cons of living there, it wasn’t worth it anymore.
 When the city itself was an obstacle to enjoying myself with my friends, I couldn’t see why I’d want to stay.
 Yes, I know some are the rare, elusive native born New Yorkers; this is their home and the choice is less simple.
-But I’ve met many of their ilk in the vast beyond, who have zero interest in returning, some not ever since leaving.
+But I’ve met many of their ilk in the vast beyond, who have zero interest in returning, some not ever since leaving – including one of my closest native New Yorker friends.
 I was a transplant, as are most of my friends.
 We decided to move there and living there continues to be a choice.
 For that, I wish them the success they hope for.

 I’m interested in what other people have to say about New York.
 Anyone planning a visit?
 Or planning a move (oh boy)?